agonzalezro/Curriculum-Vitae/README.md

 This command will create a shortened CV without footnotes or obsolte courses.

-or

 # make full

 This command will create the full CV with all the courses and footnotes.
 It will use linespread 1.1 to get a 2 only PDF document.

+# make both

+This commad will made the full and the little versions of the CV.

 Result
 ------
-You can see now your CV cv_alexandre_gonzalez.pdf (edit Makefile to change this).
+You can see now your CV pdfs in this path (edit Makefile to change this).